crimbler2/thesis/README.md

 One ApplicationSet applies the resources of the `clustertools` folder, the other will create the applications based on the config files in the `tenants` folder.
 They again point to this same repo and the folder `remote_repos`.

-Under `clustertools/crossplane/xrs/eks_setup_xr` a Crossplane Composite Resource is defined and composed.
+Under `clustertools/crossplane/xrs/eks_setup` a Crossplane Composite Resource is defined and composed.
 This XR describes the same resources as the Terraform Setup.

+The Tenant ressource lies in `clustertools/crossplane/xrs/tenant`.

 On a high level, the folders point to each other via ArgoCD Applications like so:
 ```